Fussy eating habits: why they happen in autistic children and teenagers

 You might have to do this over several meals before your child is willing to even take a bite of the new food.

 Keep to a routine

 Offer your child meals and snacks at regular times.
 This encourages a better appetite at mealtimes.
-Also, regular meals and snacks sends the message that healthy eating is part of your family’s routine.
+Also, having regular meals and snacks sends the message that healthy eating is part of your family’s routine.